-The Merchant Importer enables you to create new merchant accounts in IRIS CRM automatically by uploading a CSV file with the merchant data.
+The Merchant Importer enables you to create new merchant accounts in your CRM automatically by importing a CSV file with the merchant data.

-Additionally, the Merchant Importer may also be used in order to update the information on your existing merchants.
+Additionally, the Merchant Importer can also be used to update the information for existing merchants.

-In this article, we show you how to build a CSV file to be used for importing into IRIS CRM, and how to perform the import.
+In this article, we show you how to create a CSV file with merchant data and import it into the CRM.

 Preparing Your CSV File